rizkjackson/CBC-website/content/education/index.md

 * What clustering can and can not do for you
 * Building a predictor
 * Introduction to the R statistical software
+* Crash course or one-on-one introduction to version control using Git and GitHub.

 Feel free to drop in on one of us if you have questions on any topic related to computational biology.